Cookies-Stats/fanwork_prompt/README.md

 4. Only .txt files can be used (these can be written in the Notepad application on Windows).
 The .txt files used are for fandoms, pairings, AUs, characters, locations, and tags.
 5. I have used random fandoms, pairing, characters, tags, AUs and locations from femslash heavy fandoms and top 100 lists on AO3.

+Note: Windows Defender will highlight the file as a threat concern, please do run the file through whichever virus software you have to reassure yourself it is nothing more than a Prompt App.
+Alternatively, use the Python code I have provided to make your own app.

 Enjoy generating random prompts!